CEO and Co-founder, Hengjie Wang, is in the Kami kitchen baking up something new for 2021.

 Starting with Google Classroom, we have two updates to share:

-Push Changes: Stress no more – Push Changes is a new way to push out live changes to an assignment after it’s been sent.
+- Publish Changes: Stress no more – Publish Changes is a new way to push out live changes to an assignment after it’s been sent.
 We’ve got your back!

 Next up, Canvas: